-(1) Course Work Required: a) PSYC 6300 Statistics for Psychology b) PSYC 6370 Foundations of I/O c) PSYC 6338 Foundations of Social Psych d) PSYC 6302 Experimental Design e) PSYC 6351 I/O Research Methods OR MANA 8345 f) PSYC 6371 Personnel Psychology g) 6 hrs of Master's Thesis (PSYC 6399, 7399). h) PSYC 7305 Structural Equation Modeling i) PSYC 7363 Organizational Psychology k) 1 Foundations course from the list below: PSYC 6304 Developmental PSYC 6306 Cognitive PSYC 6308 Neuropsychology PSYC 6397 Health [preferred course] PSYC 6397 Cog and Dev Science PSYC 8330 Cognitive Neuroscience PSYC 7342 Biological Bases of Behavior I) PSYC 7306 Multilevel Modeling m) PSYC 7307 Applied Psych.
-Measurement-IRT n) 3 advanced I/O content seminars o) 1 graduate course outside of I/O (preferably offered by the Bauer College of Business).
-This is in addition to courses listed above. p) 6 hrs of practicum (PSYC 7392, 7393). q) 12 hrs max of Dissertation .
+(1) Course Work Required:

+- a) PSYC 6300 Statistics for Psychology

+- b) PSYC 6370 Foundations of I/O

+- c) PSYC 6338 Foundations of Social Psych

+- d) PSYC 6302 Experimental Design

+- e) PSYC 6351 I/O Research Methods OR MANA 8345

+- f) PSYC 6371 Personnel Psychology

+- g) 6 hrs of Master's Thesis (PSYC 6399, 7399).

+- h) PSYC 7305 Structural Equation Modeling

+- i) PSYC 7363 Organizational Psychology

+- k) 1 Foundations course from the list on page 12 OR Any graduate course outside of I/O

+- I) PSYC 7306 Multilevel Modeling

+- m) PSYC 7307 Applied Psych.
+Measurement-IRT

+- n) 3 advanced I/O content seminars

+- o) 1 graduate course outside of I/O (preferably offered by the Bauer College of Business).
+This is in addition to courses listed above.

+- p) 12 hrs max of Dissertation .
 (PSYC 8x99).

-(2) Comprehensive examination.
+- (2) Comprehensive examination.
 Each student takes a comprehensive examination (expected in January of the third year) after completing the Master's thesis (proposal defense expected by December of year two, and thesis defense expected by May of year two).
 Students entering with a Master's Thesis Waiver should take Comprehensive Exams during January of the second year.
 This exam is a written test.
 Students are given two opportunities to pass.
 Re-writes of individual items are not permitted.
 Failure to pass on the second attempt will result in termination from the program.
 Students are encouraged to speak with their advisor after defending their thesis proposal about specifics of the comprehensive examination policy.

-(3) Teaching experience.
-Most students serve as teaching assistants or as instructors with full responsibility for courses.
-(4) Practicum.
+- (3) Teaching experience.
+Most students serve as teaching assistants or as instructors with full responsibility for courses. - (4) Practicum.
 Students are required to spend at least one year in a practicum.
 For students who are planning to seek academic employment and who have demonstrated substantial level evidence of appropriate scholarly productivity by the end of their second or third year, this requirement may be fulfilled by empirical research in applied settings.
 These practica are to begin in August of the third year (shortly after formally defending the dissertation proposal) and typically are 50% time, paid positions.
-They are supervised by Ph.D.-level I/O Psychologists and allow students to learn how to apply their skills.
-(5) Research experience.
+They are supervised by Ph.D.-level I/O Psychologists and allow students to learn how to apply their skills. - (5) Research experience.
 Ph.D. degrees in I/O Psychology are research degrees.
 Students are required to engage in research projects starting their first semester in order to prepare for timely completion of the thesis and dissertation.
 Research opportunities are to be discussed with the advisor.
 Students are expected to work with multiple faculty members to enhance exposure to different models of conducting research.
 All students are expected to collaborate with faculty and their graduate student colleagues in submitting their research results for conference presentation and journal publication.